 At The Offices of Keane Law, LLC, our experienced lawyers are here to advise you how to speak to the investigator.
 We offer a free-30 minute consultation to answer your questions.

 What Is A Child And Family Investigator?

 A CFI is a person who is appointed by the Court to investigate and make recommendations regarding parenting time and decision-making responsibility.
 Usually a lawyer or mental health professional, the CFI doesn’t work for either parent.
 Rather, the CFI acts the Court’s eyes and ears to investigate what is best for the children.

 The CFI will interview your children, you, your ex, doctors, teachers and others to determine issues such as whether legal custody should be shared, where your child should live and how much visitation the other parent should have.
 The Investigator will look at issues such as:

 - Alcohol and drug use by either parent

 - The relationships of the children to each parent

 - The ability of the parents to communicate and work together for the best interests of the children

 In the end, the CFI will make a recommendation to the Court.
 Courts tend to follow the Investigator’s recommendation.
 While you can challenge the recommendation, it is difficult to do so successfully.

-Before talking to a CFI, you need a lawyers' guidance about the best way to present your case.
-Please contact Keane Law for a free 30 minute consultation with our Boulder attorneys for child custody evaluations.
+Before talking to a CFI, you need a lawyers’ guidance about the best way to present your case.
+Please contact The Offices of Keane Law, LLC, for a free 30-minute consultation to discuss your concerns about child custody evaluations.